The 5 Best Credit Cards for College Students

 Choosing the Best Student Credit Card

 So what should parents and students look for in a credit card?
 Look for simple terms, no annual fees, and if possible, maybe some cash back rewards.
 You don’t want to get in the habit of paying interest on your credit card balance, but if you have to, it shouldn’t be well outside the market rates.
 Also, opening up a credit card account at the same bank that the student holds their checking account is a great idea.
 This way, timely payments are just a transfer between accounts rather than a transaction between separate institutions.

 Discover it® for Students

 Discover is known for simple terms and great customer service.
-The Discover it® for Students card offers 5% cash back bonuses on various categories of spending that change each quarter, up to the quarterly maximum, after you sign up for 5%.
+The Discover it® for Students card offers 5% cash back bonuses for gas and ground transportation on up to $1500 in purchases from January through March 2015 after you sign up for 5% Cashback Bonus.
 All other purchases earn 1% cash back.
 Students can also earn 5-20% cash back when shopping through Discover's online shopping portal.
 The APR ranges from 12.99% – 21.99% variable.
 Free text alerts remind students when payments are due.
 Paying late won't raise the APR, and a free FICO score is included in each monthly statement, online, and in their mobile app so students can monitor their credit.
 There are also no foreign transaction fees, so this is a great card to use on any travels abroad.
 There is no annual fee.

 Barclaycard® Ring MasterCard®